petems/homebrew-vault-prebuilt/README.md

 The Vault team don't use GitHug tags for their releases.

 > Please do note for the future though that even if you see a tag on the GitHub page, that tag may float until we arrive on a final build.
-So a tag is indicative that a release is coming up, but not necessarily indicative of the final commit/packages. - @jefferai
+So a tag is indicative that a release is coming up, but not necessarily indicative of the final commit/packages. - @jefferai in https://github.com/hashicorp/vault/issues/1051

 So, the Brew formula isn't really supported by HashiCorp.